davidcalikes/portfolio-project-one/README.md

     * [Contact page wireframes](assets/readme_images/wireframes/contact_wf.pdf)

-    The site conforms to the general structure and scope of these wireframes yet deviates significantly with respect the colour scheme.
+    The site conforms to the general structure and scope of these wireframes yet deviates significantly with to respect the colour scheme.

 - __Color Scheme__